 What is Diversification?

 Diversification is an investment strategy that means acquiring not just one type of investment but a mixture of a wide variety in a portfolio.
-The rationale being that it’s very unlikely that all the investments will perform badly at once.
+The rationale is that it’s very unlikely that all the investments will perform badly at once.
 For instance, it’s better to invest in shares on-shore as well as off-shore, because the local and overseas markets will have different economic factors affecting them.

 Note that this is under normal market conditions.
 In a stock market depression, even a well-diversified portfolio will lose value, but you may be more protected than someone who isn’t diversified.